LexieData/LexieData.GitHub.io/hr_project.md

   1. The strongest positive correlation was between **monthly income** and **total working years** <br>
   2. How to create a **pairplot** to show correlations between company demographics. <br>
   3. A **box and whisker plot** showed the average age an employee left the company was **33** years old. <br>
-  4. By creating a **linear regression model**, a person’s age and total years worked at this company explains around **60%** of the variance in people’s monthly income.
+  4. By creating a **multiple linear regression model**, a person’s age and total years worked at this company explains around **60%** of the variance in people’s monthly income.

 ## The Data
 This data set comes from Kaggle and can be found<a href="https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset">here</a>.